-This ornadiania, or love to the brethren, is that virtue which the Apostle John so much insists on in his First Epiftle, as one of the most distinguishing characteristics of true grace, and a peculiar evidence that God dwelleth in us, and we in God.
-By which must needs be understood a love to faints as faints, or on account of the spiritual image of God supposed to be in them, and their spiritual relation to God; according as it has always been understood by orthodox divines.
-There is no reasonable doubt can be made, but that the Apostle John, in this Epistle, has respect to the same fort of love, which Christ prescribed to his disciples, in that which he called by way of eminency HIS COMMANDMENT, and HIS NEW COMMANDMENT, which he gave as a great mark of their being truly his disciples, as this same Apostle gives an account in his gospel; and to which he plainly refers, when speaking of the love of the brethren in his Epistle, chap. ii.
-7, 8. and iii.
-23. But that love, which Christ speaks of in his new commandment, is spoken of as between those that Christ loves, or is supposed to love; and which has bis love to them for its ground and pattern.
-And if this oixadexqua, this love of the brethren, so much spoken by Christ, and by the Apostles Paul and John, be not that peculiar affection which gracious persons or true faints have one to another, which is fo great a part, and so remarkable an exercise of true grace, where is it spoken of, at all, in the New Testament?
+This φιλαδιλφια, or love to the brethren, is that virtue which the Apostle John so much insists on in his first Epistle, as one of the most distinguishing characteristics of true grace, and a peculiar evidence that God dwelleth in us, and we in God.
+By which must needs be understood a love to saints as saints, or on account of the spiritual image of God supposed to be in them, and their spiritual relation to God; according as it has No reasonable always been understood by orthodox divines. doubt can be made, but that the Apostle John in this Epistle, has respect to the same sort of love, which Christ prescribed to his disciples, in that which he called by way of eminency HIS COMMANDMENT, and his NEW COMMANDMENT, which he gave as a great of mark their being truly his disciples as this same apostle gives an account in his gospel; and to which he plainly refers, when speaking of the love of the brethren in his epistle, chap. ii.
+7, 8, and iii.
+23. But that love, which Christ speaks of in his new commandment, is spoken of as between those that Christ loves, or is supposed to love; and which has his love to them for its ground and pattern.
+And if this Ciλαδελφια, this love of the brethren, so much spoken of by Christ, and by the Apostles Paul and John, be not that neculiar affection which gracious persons or true saints have one to another, which is so great a part, and so remarkable an exercise of true grace, where is it spoken of, at all, in the New Testament?